alsmith/multicast-relay/README-OpenWRT.md

 a directory called '/usr/lib/python2.7/encodings' and copy the contents of 'openwrt-python-encodings' into it.

-Two parameters are required for multicast-relay.py to run on OpenWRT (currently 18.0.1 at the time of writing):
+One parameter is required for multicast-relay.py to run on OpenWRT:

   --homebrewNetifaces

+For certain OpenWRT architectures, you may also need to set --ifNameStructLen for multicast-relay to be able to correctly determine interface names.
+The default is 40, but you may have more luck setting it to a different value:

   --ifNameStructLen=32

 Note that only interfaces that have IPv4 addresses configured may be used